Sparks (band): 2020–2022: A Steady Drip, Drip, Drip, The Sparks Brothers, and Annette

-Sparks were involved in two 2021 film releases, as screenwriters and composers for the musical Annette, directed by Leos Carax and starring Adam Driver and Marion Cotillard, and in The Sparks Brothers, a documentary about their career directed by Edgar Wright.
+Sparks were involved in two 2021 film releases, as screenwriters and composers for the musical romantic drama Annette, directed by French film director Leos Carax and starring Adam Driver and Marion Cotillard; and in The Sparks Brothers, a documentary about their career directed by English filmmaker Edgar Wright.
 Annette premiered at the 2021 Cannes Film Festival and was in competition for the Palme d'Or.
 The leading track "So May We Start" was accompanied by a video featuring the band with Driver and Cotillard, and the Annette soundtrack was released on Sony.

 In February 2022 Sparks played two sold-out shows at the Walt Disney Concert Hall, their first full concerts since 2018 following postponements of tour dates throughout 2020 and 2021.
 Variety lauded the first concert as "a rousingly celebratory homecoming".
-North American and European spring tours followed, then festival dates in the US and Japan.
-The Maels performed at the 2022 Césars, France's national film award ceremony, and received a César for best original music for Annette.
+North American and European spring tours followed, then festival dates in the US and at Summer Sonic Festival in Japan.
+The Maels performed at the 2022 César Awards (France's national film award ceremony), and they received a César for best original music for Annette.
+In November 2022, Focus Features announced they would be producing another new musical, X-Crucior, to be written and produced by the Mael brothers.